top of page

 Staff Psychiatrist

-Jennifer Cueto, M.D., is a child & adolescent psychiatrist in the Intensive Program for OCD and Related Disorders at Bradley Hospital.
+Jennifer Cueto, M.D., is a child and adolescent psychiatrist in the Intensive Program for OCD and Related Disorders at Bradley Hospital.
 Dr. Cueto received her medical degree at the University of Illinois in Chicago.
 She subsequently completed a Triple Board residency training program at The Warren Alpert Medical School of Brown University and pursued training in pediatrics, adult psychiatry, and child and adolescent psychiatry.
 Dr. Cueto currently splits her time between PARC's Intensive Program for OCD and Related Disorders as a Child and Adolescent Psychiatrist and in Hasbro's Eating Disorder Clinic as a Pediatrician.
 She is overjoyed to have joined the PARC family and to have the opportunity to work with such amazing colleagues, patients, and families.
 In her free time, Dr. Cueto enjoys spending time with her husband and her adorable dog, Dunkin.

 Andrea Gold, Ph.D.